Bachelor of Health Sciences

 The BHSc requires a total of 360 points made up of:

 - at least 135 points from compulsory courses

 - at least 90 points from one subject major

 - the remaining points may be taken from within Health Sciences or any other degree offered at UC.

 At least 225 of the total points must be above 100-level and at least 90 points must be for courses at 300-level.
 In the second and third years of study, students will gain specialist knowledge in their chosen major.

-The BHSc can be completed in three years by full-time study or up to six years by part-time study.
+The BHSc can also be completed in up to six years by part-time study.